GetResponse/DevZone/API/README.md

 ####get_contact_opens<a name="get_contact_opens"/>

-List dates when the messages were opened by contacts.
+List dates when the messages were opened by contact.

 _JSON params:_